silentorb/marloth-kotlin/doc/general-game-design.md

 #### Pros

-* Provides a high-level metric for comparing characters
+* Provides a high-level metric for comparing silentorb.mythic.characters
-  * An algorithm for rating characters could be used instead
+  * An algorithm for rating silentorb.mythic.characters could be used instead
     * While such an algorithm may be involved to create and maintain, a leveling system can be involved as well
 * Gives an added sense of growth and accomplishment
 * Simplifies balancing character growth